sheodox/dotfiles/README.md

 The `mozc` Japanese IME is installed along with Fcitx5 with either of the desktop commands.
 These dotfiles default the toggle button to Right Shift.

+On Ubuntu you can setup `mozc` by doing:
+1. `sudo apt install fcitx5-mozc`
+1. `sudo apt install fcitx5-config-qt`
+1. `im-config -n fcitx5`

+Then restart your computer.
+You might need to run Fcitx5 and then enable mozc and setup settings.

 ## Shortcuts

 Shortcuts aren't managed by these dotfiles yet, but here are some to set: